leonzhang71/Multimodal-Digit-Recognition/README.md

 ## 🧪 How to Run

 1. Clone this repo
-2. Install dependencies:
-   `pip install -r requirements.txt`
-3. Run training:
-   `python train.py`
-4. Evaluate:
-   `python evaluate.py`
+2. Using Google Colab to run

 ---